turcioskevin/turcioskevin/README.md

 # About Me

-**turcioskevin/turcioskevin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Hey guys!
+I'm Kevin Turcios here are some things to know about me :)

 - 🔭 I’m currently working on school, full-time job and being a father.
+- 🌱 I am also currently remodeling one of my bathrooms at my home, next we will be building a tiny home in the backyard.
-- 🌱 I’m currently learning CS at Wright State University!
+- 🌱 I’m currently a Computer Science Major at Wright State University!
 - 👯 I’m looking to collaborate on anything and everything.
-- 💬 Ask me about my world travels.
+- 💬 Ask me about my world travels!
 - 📫 How to reach me: turcios.2@wright.edu